inzapp/sbd/README.md

 <img src="/md/structure.png" width="1000px"><br>

-To leverage large-scale features, SBD use a lightweight FPN and decoupled head for efficient performance.
+To leverage large-scale features, SBD use a vanilla residual block and decoupled head for efficient performance.

 These features make SBD optimally suited for edge devices.